gautamhazari/.net_server_side_library/docs/GSMA.MobileConnect.Cache/ConcurrentDiscoveryCache/Remove.md

 ConcurrentDiscoveryCache.Remove Method (String)
 ===============================================
-Removes a value from the cache if it exists
+Remove an entry from the cache that matches the key

 **Namespace:** [GSMA.MobileConnect.Cache][1]
 **Assembly:** GSMA.MobileConnect (in GSMA.MobileConnect.dll)